GetStream/stream-chat-android/documentation/docs/client/setup/connecting_user.md

 sidebar_position: 3
 ---

 The next step is connecting the user.
 A valid `StreamChat` token is all you need to properly set your current app user as the current user of `ChatClient`.
 Because you must use your `API_SECRET` to create this token, it is unsafe to generate this token outside of a secure server.
-This token can't be created locally and it must be provided by your backend.

 ```kotlin
 val user = User(